jjiayu/Locomotion-Control-using-Mixed-Integer_Optimization/README.md

 ## Knitro and CasADi

-1. Knitro and CaSADi only works well in Linux, with CasADi Matlab interface, because:
+1. Knitro and CaSADi only works well in Linux, with CasADi Matlab interface:
     - In Mac, it is difficult to identify the location of dynamic libraries, due to difficulties to set DYLD_LIBRARY_DIR environemtn variable.
     - In Windows, CasADi team does not ship interfaces for Knitro.
 Compiling CasADi in Windows is difficult and not recommended.
+    - Due to unknown reasons, Python interface for Knitro always got "Segmentation Fault", no matter pre-built binaries or compiled from source

 2. To make CasADi and Knitro running in Matlab in Linux, we need to:
     - Firstly, Put Path of "knitroampl" and "lib" (in Knitro installation folder) into environment variable "PATH" and "LD_LIBRARY_PATH"
-    - Secondly, Copy the "libknitroXXXX.so" in the Knitro installation folder and rename to "libknitro1030.so", since binary installation works with "libknitro1030.so".
+    - Secondly, Copy the "libknitroXXXX.so"/"libknitro.so" in the "lib" folder of the Knitro installation path and rename to "libknitro1030.so", since binary installation works with "libknitro1030.so".
+Alternatively, we can re-compile the interface from source (Not recommended now).
     - Thirdly, open Matlab from command line to ensure we load all the environment variable we have defined and use "addpath" function to add the "casadi" installation folder.

 3. Pending Issues